TecsiAron/ublrenderer-pdf/README.md

 Uses tecsiaron/ublrender package in conjuction with mpdf to render UBL invocies to PDF files.
+NOT READY FOR USE IN PRODUCTION!!!!